pushkardps/dataanalytics/README.md

 # Code Portfolio Repository
-This repository is a collection of code and figures used in the Code Portfolio
+This repository is a collection of code and figures used to create the Code Portfolio.
+It contains the work done in Week 5, 6, 7, 9, and 12.